iamkirankumaryadav/Library/Data Science/Basic.md

 - Lack of Data (Missing Data not Handled Properly)
 - Unobservable Attributes that might affect Classifications (Sometimes Data Visualization helps to Find Hidden Patterns)

-### Generalisation
-- How well the Model predicts outcomes for a New Set of Data.

 ### Output of Classification Algorithm
 Discrete Classifier : Binary Output (Yes | No) Probabilistic Classifiers : Number between 0 and 1